-Raheel Khan is a Sound Artist and Musician originally born in Nottingham and now based in Manchester (UK).
+Raheel Khan is an Interdisciplinary Artist working in Music and Sound, based in Manchester (UK).

-His work explores notions of heritage, society and the inertia of cultural progression.
-Raheel combines field recordings, fragmented synthetic textures and Piano compositions often creating pieces with both personal memories and collective consciousness.
+Originally studying Economics, Raheel has moved towards a practice where he combines found sound/field recordings, synthetic textures and piano compositions often creating pieces with both personal memories and collective consciousness.
 His work dances between the private and public spheres creating an intimate archive of abstract social commentary.

-His most recent project 'Mileage', which premiered on BBC6 Music uses a collage of recordings from taxi journeys to champion the voices of the often unsung heroes, blurring the already slightly uncomfortable lines between service user/giver and hospitality giver/receiver in post Brexit, and now post Covid Britain.
+Raheel is currently a creative fellow with Manchester International Festival, an artist in residence with Counterpoints Arts and an awardee of the GMAH consortium commissioning project 'Originate'.
+His most recent project, 'Mileage' premiered on BBC6 Music, is an audio narrative exhibiting a collage of recordings from taxi journeys to champion the voices of the often unsung heroes, blurring the already slightly uncomfortable lines between service user/giver and hospitality giver/receiver in post Brexit, and now post Covid Britain.

 Previous projects have been with Tyneside Cinema, MIF, HOME and Royal Exchange Theatre as well live performances/DJ sets at Glastonbury, BBC Maida Vale, Band on the Wall and Soup Kitchen.
 His productions have seen releases with Leeds based record label, 'Reel Long Overdub' and Manchester based record label 'Banana Hill' as well as radio broadcasts on BBC Radio 1 and BBC Asian network.